Dubuque teen arrested on rape charge

 Jonathan Gomez-Bello, 18, of 741 University Ave., was arrested at 10:52 a.m.
 Sunday at his residence on a charge of third-degree sexual abuse-forcible rape.

-Court documents obtained today state that Gomez-Bello sexually assaulted a girl younger than 16 over the weekend at a residence in Dubuque County.
+Court documents obtained Monday state that Gomez-Bello sexually assaulted a girl younger than 16 during the weekend at a residence in Dubuque County.
 The girl was taken to UnityPoint Health-Finley Hospital, where staff completed a sexual assault kit.